FHSU-AustinHoward/miniproject1AustinHoward/README.md

+### Mini Project 1
+### Austin Howard
+### INF601 - Advanced Programming in Python

 # Mini Project 1
-#### Austin Howard
-#### INF601 - Advanced Programming in Python

 ## Description
+This project will be using the packages NumPy and Matplotlib in order to create 5 graphs that output as PNG files.

 This project serves as an introduction to our Advanced Programming with Python class.
-The main idea is to pull down selected stocks by their ticker name, and then plot the last 10 days of closing prices.
+The main idea is to pull down selected stocks by their ticker name using yfinance.
+Then, using matplotlib, plot the last 10 trading days of closing prices which are stored in a numpy array.
+This will output into a charts folder and save the graphs as PNG files.

-This is an introduction to using GitHub, researching API documentation, and proper markup of sotware.
+This assignment acts as an introduction to using GitHub, researching API documentation, and proper markup of software development.

 ## Getting Started